 Stock photo libraries can be quite overwhelming at first, as you’ll have the choice of millions of photographs.
 To narrow down your search and make it easier to find the image you’re looking for then simply be more specific with your search.

 Every image (or video) would have been keyworded and should also have been assigned a category.
 This means that when you search, the website will try and find the best match.
+You will also find lots of filters (especially on the premium sides) that help you to really narrow down your search.
 We have found that some of the free agencies don’t have the best algorithms and sometimes suggest content that isn’t relevant, so always check the description and keywords if you can to check the image matches up.
 Or for a specific place then see if you can find an official photograph online or on their website to check against.